Microsoft Copilot Review 2026: Features, Pricing & Verdict

 Written by the Perspective AI team

-Our research team tests and compares AI models hands-on, publishing data-driven analysis across 199+ articles.
-Founded by Manu Peña, Perspective AI gives you access to every major AI model in one platform.
+Our research team tests and compares AI models hands-on, publishing data-driven analysis across 144+ articles.
+Perspective AI gives you access to every major AI model in one platform.